Thalia: A Global, Multi-Modal Dataset for Volcanic Activity Monitoring: Dataset Construction

-\paragraph{Topography.} Stratified atmospheric noise is often correlated with topography.
-To capture this we include the \textit{Digital Elevation Model (DEM)} from LiCSAR, based on the 1 arc-second Shuttle Radar Topography Mission \textit{DEM} \citep{farr2007shuttle}.
-This static variable is downsampled for each frame to match the resolution of the InSAR products, approximately \(100\,\text{m} \times 100\,\text{m}\).
+\textbf{Topography.} Stratified atmospheric noise is often correlated with topography.
+To capture this we include the DEM from LiCSAR, based on the 1 arc-second Shuttle Radar Topography Mission DEM \citep{farr2007shuttle}.
+This static variable is downsampled for each frame to match the resolution of the InSAR products ($\approx$ \(100\,\text{m} \times 100\,\text{m}\)).

-\paragraph{Atmospheric Component.} A key advancement of \textit{Hephaestus Minicubes} is the explicit integration of atmospheric variables known to directly contribute to phase delays in the SAR signal.
-These delays may produce patterns in InSAR imagery that closely resemble true surface deformation, \citep{zebker1997atmospheric, massonnet1998radar, beauducel2000volcano} Following state-of-the-art atmospheric correction methods \citep{yu2018interferometric} we incorporate atmospheric variables that represent humidity, temperature, and pressure.
-Specifically we include \textit{Total Column Water Vapour}, \textit{Surface Pressure}, and the \textit{Vertical Integral of Temperature}, from the ERA5 single-level reanalysis dataset \citep{hersbach2020era5}, for both primary and secondary SAR acquisition dates.
+\textbf{Atmospheric Component.} A key advancement of \textit{Thalia} is the explicit integration of atmospheric variables known to directly contribute to phase delays in the SAR signal.
+These delays may produce patterns in InSAR imagery that closely resemble actual surface deformation \citep{zebker1997atmospheric, massonnet1998radar, beauducel2000volcano}.
+Motivated by established atmospheric correction approaches \citep{yu2018interferometric}, we incorporate atmospheric variables that represent humidity, temperature, and pressure.
+Specifically, we include \textit{Total Column Water Vapor}, \textit{Surface Pressure}, and the \textit{Vertical Integral of Temperature}, from the ERA5 single-level reanalysis dataset \citep{hersbach2020era5}, for both primary and secondary SAR acquisition dates.
 We prioritize vertically integrated atmospheric measures, as the impact of atmospheric delays is not confined to specific atmospheric layers.
 We select the ERA5 data closest in time to each SAR acquisition and resample them to align with the spatial resolution of the InSAR data.